cloudera-labs/cdp-tf-quickstarts/README.md

 When commented, this variable defaults to current public IP of the terraform client.
 In case this IP is a leased one - hence that might change overtime - you can uncomment this variable and set additional CIDRs or IP ranges via the `ingress_extra_cidrs_and_ports` variable.

+### DataLake Scale Configuration

+By default, the DataLake scale setting is determined based on the selected deployment template:

+* When `deployment_template` is set to `public`, the DataLake scale defaults to `LIGHT_DUTY`
+* When `deployment_template` is set to `semi-private` or `private`, the DataLake scale defaults to `ENTERPRISE`

+You can override this default behavior by explicitly setting the `datalake_scale` variable in your `terraform.tfvars` file as needed.

 ### Notes on AWS authentication

 * Details of the different methods to authenticate with AWS are available in the [aws Terraform provider docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).